-Curriculum targets are set by the Headteacher and discussed with class teachers during Performance Management meetings and reviewed in pupil progress meetings.
+Curriculum targets are set with the headteacher and class teachers during term 1 meetings; they are reviewed in pupil progress meetings.

-These are also agreed with the Governing Body.
+These are shared with the governing board.

-Feedback from teachers provides pupils with clear next step targets, which the pupils are expected to act upon.
+Feedback from teachers provides children with clear next step targets, which the children are expected to act upon.
 This helps to make progress for our current cohorts.

-Reports to Parents
+Reports to Families

-There are two parent consultation evenings; one in the Autumn and one in Spring.
+There are two parent consultation evenings; one in the autumn and one in spring.

-In the Autumn term parents are informed of their child's attitude to learning at their school and home and the progress they are making.
+In the autumn term parents are informed of their child's attitude to learning at school, how they are settling into their new year group and the progress they are making towards the previous end of year targets.

-In the Spring Term, teachers review attitudes and inform parents as to the progress their child is making towards Age Related Expectations.
+In the spring term, teachers review attitudes and inform families as to the progress their child is making towards age related expectations.

-In the Summer term a written report is produced for each pupil which clearly states whether a pupil is working at Age Related Expectations or not, or is working at greater depth in Maths, Reading, Writing and Science.
-Parents of SEND pupils are invited to meetings with class teachers and SENCO.
+In the summer term a written report is produced for each child which clearly states whether a child is working at age related expectations or not, or is working at greater depth in maths, reading, writing and science.
+Families of children with SEND are invited to meetings with class teachers and SENCO.

-The implementation of this policy will be monitored by The Assessment Leader alongside the Headteacher and Governing Body.
+The implementation of this policy will be monitored by The Assessment Leader alongside the headteacher and governing body.